Xeozim/advent_of_code_2023/README.md

 a quick change to the `Card` enum, and we can just maintain a separate joker count when working out the card type.
-The basic approach I took is helpful here because we can just update the logic for each check to include the relevant joker consideration e.g. the `occurrences == 5` check for a five-of-a-kind can just become `occurrences == 5 or (occurrences == 4 and jokers == 1)`.
+The basic approach I took is helpful here because we can just update the logic for each check to include the relevant joker consideration e.g. the `occurrences == 5` check for a five-of-a-kind can just become `occurrences + joker_count == 5`.

 Most annoying bit is we can't make these changes in a way that preserves the original logic, so will have to make a whole new notebook for part 2 so that we can still see how part 1 worked.
+Also have to rewrite some tests and make sure we're checking the new joker card a bit.

+Well that's frustrating, the new tests pass and we get the right answer for the example, but not the real input apparently!